danabr21285/danabr21285/README.md

 ### 🧠 [Slate CRM AI-Powered School Assessment Dashboard](https://github.com/danabr21285/slate-crm-ai-powered-school-assessment-dashboard)
 AI-enhanced Slate dashboard that scores and clusters schools based on applicant trends, quality indicators, and conversion potential.

+### 🎯 [Prompt-Driven Scoring Logic with OpenAI](https://github.com/danabr21285/slate-crm-ai-powered-school-assessment-dashboard)Prompt-Driven Scoring Logic with OpenAI
+### Data-Informed Decision Support Using Natural Language Intelligence

+This project demonstrates how you can use the power of **OpenAI’s large language models** to generate structured, data-informed scoring rubrics from real-world tabular data.
+Built using 4 years of student admissions data from a graduate healthcare program, this approach is widely adaptable to any business looking to **understand customer behavior, prioritize leads, or guide strategic decisions** using transparent, explainable scoring.

 ---

 ## 🛠️ Skills & Tools